Marveeeen/react-realestate/README.md

 **Live Link:** [Realtor](https://maveeen-react-realestate.vercel.app/)

 ## Features
-    * Fetching Real Estate Data
+Markup:* Fetching Real Estate Data
       * Data Filtering

 ## Setup:
     * Create a .env.local of your own and include the API for BAyut